telamonian/dotfiles/home.d/README.md

-# dotfile.d
+# home.d

-## Setup instructions for dotfiles in dotfile.d
+## Setup instructions for dotfiles in home.d
 #### Install
-- Place all dotfiles (except for `.bash_profile`) in the `dotfile.d` directory in this repo.
+- Place all dotfiles (except for `.bash_profile`) in the `home.d` directory in this repo.
 The names of all dotfiles must actually begin with the `.` character.
 - Navigate to this repo in a terminal and run:

     ```